Azathothas/Stars/README.md

 - [samber/the-great-gpt-firewall](https://github.com/samber/the-great-gpt-firewall) – 🤖 A curated list of websites that restrict access to AI Agents, AI crawlers and GPTs
 - [saulpw/unzip-http](https://github.com/saulpw/unzip-http) – Extract individual files from .zip files over http without downloading the entire archive.
 - [saw-your-packet/EC2StepShell](https://github.com/saw-your-packet/EC2StepShell) – EC2StepShell is an AWS post-exploitation tool for getting high privileges reverse shells in public or private EC2 instances.
-- [schemathesis/schemathesis](https://github.com/schemathesis/schemathesis) – Automate your API Testing: catch crashes, validate specs, and save time
+- [schemathesis/schemathesis](https://github.com/schemathesis/schemathesis) – Supercharge your API testing, catch bugs, and ensure compliance
 - [sdushantha/dora](https://github.com/sdushantha/dora) – Find exposed API keys based on RegEx and get exploitation methods for some of keys that are found
 - [sdushantha/gitdir](https://github.com/sdushantha/gitdir) – Download a single directory/folder from a GitHub repo
 - [seanpm2001/Candroid](https://github.com/seanpm2001/Candroid) – 🤖️🐧️📦️ Candroid is the ultimate Android BusyBox, and a complete open-source re-implementation of everything Android.
 Currently only available on Linux.